-- 9. Sound.
-The sound pressure level of a solar energy facility and all ancillary solar equipment shall not exceed fifty (50) dBA (Leq (1 hour)) at the property line of an adjoining non-participating lot.
-The site plan shall include modeled sound isolines extending from the sound source to the property lines to demonstrate compliance with this standard. - 16.
-Noise.
-Commercial solar energy system facilities shall not exceed 50 dBA Leq (1-hour) measured at the project boundary.
-As part of the application, and prior to installation, the applicant shall provide noise modeling study and analysis that will demonstrate the solar energy system will not exceed the maximum permitted noise levels.
+- 16. Noise.
+Commercial solar renewable energy system facilities shall not exceed 50 dBA Leq (1-hour) measured at the project boundary.
+As part of the application, and prior to installation, the applicant shall provide noise modeling study and analysis that will demonstrate the solar renewable energy system will not exceed the maximum permitted noise levels.
 Site plans shall include modeled sound isolines extending from the sound source to the property line to demonstrate compliance with this standard.
-Post construction, the applicant and/or owner will conduct sound monitoring to ensure the project complies with the zoning ordinance standards.
+Post construction, the applicant and/or owner will conduct sound monitoring to ensure the project complies with the zoning ordinance standards. - 17.

-10. 17.
 Battery Storage.
 Areas for battery storage shall be shown on the site plan, if applicable.
 All battery storage shall meet the following criteria: